 The size of package units you have worked on --- the bigger the tons, the better!

-o Air controlled chillers and centrifugal water chillers
+Air controlled chillers and centrifugal water chillers

 Extra information to include:

-Trade school you attended.
+The trade school that you attended.

 Valid driver’s license

 Technicians commonly switch jobs due to work slowing down.
-Stable work-history is a big plus amongst large, mechanical contractors.
+Stable work history is a big plus amongst large mechanical contractors.

 Union or non-union.

 As your job hunt ensues, take the time to update and perfect your resume as it’ll help you find a position faster.
-Companies are drawn to key points in resumes, so remember to draw attention to your skills and work experience!
+Companies are drawn to critical points in resumes, so remember to draw attention to your skills and work experience!